Portisch/RF-Bridge-EFM8BB1/README.md

 The Sonoff RF Bridge is only supporting one protocol with 24 bits.<br/>
 The Idea is to write a alternative firmware for the onboard EFM8BB1 chip.

+All original commands 0xA0 to 0xA5 are supported!

 # Hardware
 There are the pins C2 & C2CK on the board.
 With a Arduino you can build a programmer to read/erase and program the flash.
 Software for the Arduino: https://github.com/conorpp/efm8-arduino-programmer